bryanojh/Assignment01/README.md

 # Assignment01

 Your Project's Name
-Project Example Idea 2 - Website for fictional company
+'Project Example Idea 2 - Website for fictional company'

 My Fictional Company will sell lightsabers from the Star Wars series to people.
 We will provide good quality & affordable lightsabers for our customers.